Faculty Handbook: Business Affairs Regulations

 The State of Arkansas allows for an employee to be reimbursed for actual meal expenses incurred during travel (including 15% gratuity), but not to exceed the maximum allowance which is set by the Federal per diem limits.

 When a personal vehicle is used for university business, the employee will be reimbursed official mileage currently at the rate of $0.42 per mile.
 State regulations require use of the most economical means of travel (airfare, rental car, university vehicle, or personal vehicle).
 If a rental car is chosen as the means of travel, the State mandated Enterprise/National or Hertz contract must be used.
 The only exception made is in the event that one of the State contract dealers is unavailable at the destination or the type/size vehicle needed is unavailable from Enterprise/National or Hertz.

 Notes: First class airline tickets are not allowed.
 Business class airline tickets are allowed only in the event of foreign travel, and with prior approval of the Travel Office.
 The cost of preferred seating should not be selected by travelers unless no other seating is available, and must be justified in writing with the reimbursement request.
 Reimbursement of bag fees is limited to one bag per trip unless documentation is made regarding the necessity of additional bags.

-Travelers are required to retain receipts as follows: detailed airfare itinerary, registration receipt, itemized hotel receipt, itemized car rental receipt, taxi/shuttle receipt exceeding $25.00 (tips may not be reimbursed), parking, gas receipts (if purchased for rental car), and for any miscellaneous items purchased (copies, materials, etc.).
-A Travel Claim for reimbursement of expenses should be filed within five days of return from the trip.
+Travelers are required to retain receipts as follows: detailed airfare itinerary, registration receipt, itemized hotel receipt, itemized car rental receipt, taxi/shuttle receipt exceeding $25.00 (tips may be reimbursed, BUT the cost of the tip must be part of the meal expenses, with the total cost of meals and incidentals not to exceed the federal per diem rate), parking, gas receipts (if purchased for rental car), and for any miscellaneous items purchased (copies, materials, etc.).
+A Travel Claim for reimbursement of expenses should be filed within fifteen (15) days of return from the trip.